 Under the program, landowners can apply to be reimbursed for a portion of the costs for the application.
 Participants in the program are required to apply prior to work being done, and have their land inspected before and after the chemical application.
 Proof of chemical purchase must be submitted to qualify for reimbursement.

 Those interested in becoming part of the program can download and fill out the application and bring it into the County office to arrange an inspection.

 Weed Control Brochure

-Athabasca County Agricultural Services has a helpful brochure to help identify and understand the goals for weed control in Albert
+Athabasca County Agricultural Services has a helpful brochure to identify and understand the goals for weed control in Alberta.

-Athabasca County has a variety of equipment available to lend and rent.
-The equipment is located at either the Athabasca Public Works yard or the Wandering River rental outlet.
-For booking arrangements in Athabasca please call the Agriculture Service Department at 780-675-2273.
+Athabasca County’s Agricultural Service Department has a variety of equipment available to lend and rent.
+The equipment is located at the County’s Public Works yard in Athabasca.
+For booking arrangements please call the Agriculture Service Department office at780-675-2273.

 Farm Woman of the Year

 Each year Athabasca County and members of the Farm Women’s Committee work to organize the Farm Women’s Conference & Awards.
 The event celebrates the accomplishments of rural women through the presentation of two awards – the Pioneer Farm Woman of the Year and the Modern Farm Woman of the Year.
 View Past Recipients